Legal and ethical issues

 Funding bodies often require that data be made openly accessible whenever legally, ethically and technically possible.

-It is highly advisable to implement this guiding principle from the very beginning of your research project, as it can be difficult and complicated to obtain publication rights afterwards.
+It is highly advisable to implement this guiding principle from the very beginning of your research project, as it can be difficult and complicated to obtain publication or exploitation rights afterwards.

 Have you ever wondered how to license or protect your research data?
 What about reusing the research data of others?
 Perhaps certain rights are already protected.
 There are cases in which data itself is not protected unless it is part of a data set.
 Laws protecting confidential information or personal data may also help protect research data.